artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

     ```

+## Sub labels
+Sub labels allow the script to have labels that are part of another label.

+The labels and Route Labels defined above could be called major labels to group them.
+Labels have to be unique.
+Route labels are specific to the route.

+Sub labels are only unique to it the major label is contained in.
+This is useful for having labels that are also descriptive while not worrying about name conflicts.

+While labels start with ===, sub labels start with at least 3 dashes ---.
+They can be used for jumps etc. but the jump will only work within the major label it is defined in.

+=== ":mast-icon: {{ab.m}}"
+    ```
+    # Automatically scheduled when a TSN, player is spawned

+    === some_label

+        --- ai_loop
+        print("A new TSN player spawned")
+        . . .

+    // spawn if has_roles(SPAWNED_ID, "raider")

+        --- ai_loop

+        print("A new TSN player spawned")
+        ->END

+    ```

+See the [Secret Meeting mission](https://github.com/artemis-sbs/SecretMeeting/blob/main/SecretMaps/ambassador_ship.mast) for an example that demonstrates good use of indention and sub_labels.

+??? note "This is an updated secret meeting"
+    The link is to git hub copy of Secret Meeting and may be different than the shipped version.The code was updated to use as this example.

 ## Schedulers
 {{ab.m}} and {{ab.pm}} run all the tasks using schedulers.
 This process is mostly hidden to the writer of {{ab.m}} and {{ab.pm}} code.